2010 Tuvaluan general election: Government formation

-Speaker Latasi originally announced that all fifteen MPs will meet the following week to form a new government.
-However, the election of a new Prime Minister was not be held until 29 September 2010.
+Speaker Latasi originally announced that all fifteen MPs would meet the following week to form a new government.
+However, the election of a new Prime Minister was not held until 29 September 2010.
 Incumbent Apisai Ielemia, who became caretaker prime minister after the election, hoped to form a new government, though he ultimately did not have the support in the new parliament.
 Enele Sopoaga was reported as being a possible challenger for the premiership.

 A secret ballot to determine the next prime minister was held on 29 September 2010.
 Maatia Toafa, who had served as Prime Minister from 2004 to 2006 and the Leader of the Opposition from 2006 to 2010, won the ballot to become Tuvalu's next prime minister with five new members and three members of the previous government.
 Toafa narrowly defeated Kausea Natano, who received seven votes in the ballot.
 Toafa took office on the day of his election and named his Cabinet almost immediately.
 He included a number of first time MPs who had supported his bid for the premiership – including Enele Sopoaga, who became Minister for Foreign Affairs.
 Isaia Taeia Italeli, the younger brother of Governor General Iakopa Taeia Italeli, became the speaker of parliament.

 However, on 15 December 2010, Prime Minister Maatia Toafa's government was ousted in a motion of no confidence, which followed Willie Telavi withdrawing his support for the government.
 On 25 December 2010 Willy Telavi was elected prime minister with an (8:7) majority over Enele Sopoaga.
 Kamuta Latasi, was appointed Speaker.